Geneva - at the heart of humanitarian action

 Geneva is the European Headquarter of the United Nations, its main Agencies - OCHA, UNICEF, UNDP, UNHCR, IOM - as well as of a few hundreds of international organizations and NGOs, centres of competencies and think-tanks.

 Located in the heart of the commonly known as International Geneva, CERAH benefits from privileged access to and ties with an important number of these organizations.
 Hence, CERAH provides its students with a global understanding and reflection about their vision and work.

-Additionally, CERAH is regularly collaborating with the main academic institutions in Geneva in order to develop its topic and insure both a high level of its programmes' scientific standards and a perfect match of these with the practical approach of the humanitarian action.
+Additionally, CERAH is regularly collaborating with the main academic institutions in Geneva in order to develop its topics and ensure both a high level of its programmes' scientific standards and a perfect match of these with the practical approach of humanitarian action.

 "Nowadays, humanitarian contexts are constantly changing and are becoming more and more complex.
 Emergencies occur in places affected by underdevelopment, involved in armed conflicts or facing natural disasters or endemics.
 Each of these situations requires a specific and adapted response.
 Humanitarian workers are at the front line of these contexts and therefore have to display a variety of skills and competencies to cope with them.

 CERAH – as a unique and innovative academic platform for humanitarian action – has been contributing for 20 years to the strengthening of humanitarian professionals’ competencies and institutions’ capacity to respond to humanitarian action’s challenges".

 CERAH offers a wide range of training programmes and conducts academic research projects, drawing on Geneva’s network of international institutions and non-governmental organisations.